Nahom-web/OMDB-Movies-List/README.md

-# The Shoppies: Movie awards for entrepreneurs
+# The Shoppies: Movie awards for entrepreneurs by Nahom Haile

-Shopify has branched out into movie award shows and we need your help.
-Please build us an app to help manage our movie nominations for the upcoming Shoppies.
+As part of the Front-End Developer Intern For shopify, I have build a application that seraches for OMDB movies using an api and being able to nominate 5 movies.

+I have used JavaScript, HTML, CSS, and Bootstrap

+Hosted Site:

+# Downloaded Version Use

+after downloading the package, open us index.html and see the magic happen